 One of the first things we all want to do in New York is Visit Times Square.
 Along with the Statue of Liberty, the Empire State Building, and Central Park, the bright lights of Times Square are at the top of everyone’s list.
-But few take a second to really think what is it?
+But few take a second to really think about what is it?
 Why are we visiting?

 The Square is really just a clearing in the concrete jungle, two large Boulevards, Broadway and 7th Avenue, cross paths and the resulting confluence creates a gap, two city streets wide, where the towering concrete canyons open up.
 This small break in the endless towering skyscrapers has been adopted as the spiritual center of the City.
-Towering electronic billboards light the square with a dizzying array of adverts, throngs of people pack into the square to join the ques for mundane activities such as entering a restaurant or crossing a road!
+Towering electronic billboards light the square with a dizzying array of adverts, and throngs of people pack into the square to join the queues for mundane activities such as entering a restaurant or crossing a road!

-The Name Times Square comes from the Days when the New York Times had their main headquarters in the One Times Square Building.
+The Name Times Square comes from the days when the New York Times had its main headquarters in the One Times Square Building.
 The name has stuck ever since, even though the Times moved out and the Square is anything but Square.
 Technically the Square is the junction of Bradway and 7tha and runs between 47th and 4nd Street.
 But there is no defined boundary and what can be considered Times Square is very liberal.
 Many “Times Square” Hotels, Bars, and Restranunts are well outside the actual Times Square definition.

 Should We Visit Times Square, New York?

 Unequivocally, without a doubt, categorically, YES!